 The organization maintains an atmosphere in which academic freedom exists.
-Where adherence to a statement of faith and/or code of conduct might constitute a constraint upon academic freedom, the conditions of membership in that institution's community must be clear prior to admission or employment.
 Student and academic staff display a high degree of intellectual independence.
-Academic activity is supported by policies, procedures and practices that encourage academic honesty and integrity.
+Academic integrity is supported by a commitment to educate faculty, staff, and students, and by policies, procedures and practices that include clear definitions and disciplinary processes.